JNKHunter/insight/README.md

 * Once each line is processed, we output each report by calling outputResults() on each feature object.

 ### Hosts.java
 * Parses each host out from log entries and stores them in a hashmap.
+This makes lookups by Host/IP a log(n) operation.
 * The hashmap uses the host (ip or hostname) as the key, and number of occurrences as the value.
 * We want to avoid sorting a large number of hosts by number of occurrences, so when we're ready to output, we create a priority queue to store  the top X hosts.
 By peeking at the root of the pq, we know the minimum of the top 10